IIGB Linux Cluster

 Modules

-To list the available software run:
+To list all available software modules, execute the following:

 This should output something like: